LeeKiri/readme-generator-node.js/README.md

 none

 ## Walkthrough Video
 This video demonstrates the functionality of the readme generator.
-Including how to initialise the commands in yoour terminal, how to enter your responses to the prompts and a walkthrough of the readme once its successfully created.
+Including how to initialise the commands in your terminal, how to enter your responses to the prompts and a walkthrough of the readme once its successfully created.

 https://drive.google.com/file/d/1hQCJjQLkicYBCQfYDcMpqpngSxGfs-Nl/view